prdx23/acrylic/README.md

   new_color = Color(hsv=[230, old_color.hsv.s, old_color.hsv.v])
   ```
 - All instances of colors are also hashable.
 They can be safely used as keys for `dict()`s and can be added to `set()` to efficiently find unique colors or to test membership.
 - As a result of colors being immutable and hashable, colors that represent the same `RGB` values will always be unambiguously equal to each other.
-This prevents a lot of bugs that can randomly appear when working with float `HSV` values and removes the inconsistencies in the conversion algorithm that converts between `RGB` and `HSV`.
+This prevents a lot of bugs that can randomly appear when working with float `hsv`/`hsl` values and removes the inconsistencies in the conversion algorithm that converts between `rgb` and `hsv`/`hsl`.
 An example that demonstrates this:
   ```python
   >>> Color(hsl=[236.94, 9.29, 84.54]) == Color(hsl=[240.0, 8.86, 84.51])
   True
   ```
-  This results in `True` because both of these `HSL` values map to the same `RGB` value `(212, 212, 219)` and thus represent the same color.
+  This results in `True` because both of these `hsl` values map to the same `rgb` value `(212, 212, 219)` and thus represent the same color.

 ### Color schemes